TomasTV/Pokemon-Project/README.md

 # Pokemon-Project

-This is my fisrt project, i work on it during my studies at Henry bootcamp.
+This is my first project, i work on it during my studies at Henry bootcamp.

 You can search pokemons, know more about them and even create your own poke!